Vecchia Gaussian Processes: on probabilistic and statistical properties: Discussion

 \subsection{Extension to non-grid data}

 For simplicity of presentation, our paper focuses on grid data.
-The question naturally arises whether the results can be extended to more general settings.
+A natural question is whether these results can be extended to more general settings.

-From a methodological perspective, the major challenge is constructing DAGs that still satisfy the Norming condition \ref{cond:norming}.
-A first approach to solve this problem, is to directly construct a DAG on the non-grid training data, maintaining a tight control on the norming constant.
-We discuss this direction in details in Section A.5 of the Supplementary Material and.
-We propose a general algorithm which has promising numerical performance, but lacks theoretical underpinning.
-The second approach is to construct a grid reference set (which might not contain any data points) and build a Layered Norming DAG on it.
-Then we compute the predictive process on the non-grid training set.
-Since the careful analysis of this approach goes beyond the scope of the paper we leave it for future research.
+From a methodological perspective, the main challenge is constructing DAGs that continue to satisfy the Norming condition \ref{cond:norming}.
+One approach is to directly construct a DAG on non-grid training data while maintaining a tight control on the norming constant.
+We discuss this approach in details in Section \ref{sec:build dag general} of the Supplementary Material.
+There, we propose an algorithm constructing Norming sets on general datasets, though it currently lacks theoretical underpinning.
+A second approach is to construct a grid reference set (which may not contain any actual data point) and build a layered norming DAG on it.
+The predictive process is then evaluated on the non-grid training set.
+A rigorous analysis of this approach is beyond the scope of the present paper and is left for future research.

-From a theoretical perspective, there are two main challenges in extending the probabilistic and statistical results to the non-grid data setting.
-The first challenge, as mentioned in the previous paragraph, is to control the norming constant.
-The second challenge, as discussed in Section \ref{sec:rec:inter}, is to control the norm of the recursive polynomial interpolation.
-Both of theses are technically difficult analysis problems.
-Since our focus lies on the probabilistic and statistical properties of this process we refrain from investigating this analysis problem in more details.
+From a theoretical perspective, there are two main challenges in extending the probabilistic and statistical results to non-grid data.
+The first, as noted above, is controlling the norming constant.
+The second, as discussed in Section \ref{sec:rec:inter}, is controlling the norm of the recursive polynomial interpolation.
+Both of these present technically challenging analytical problems.
+Since our focus is on the probabilistic and statistical properties of the process, we do not investigate these extensions in further details.